.

 - Scribd – publicly redistributed by independent science readers.

-- ResearchGate, OSF, Zenodo, and Figshare – where the work has collectively reached over 3,950 views and 2,200 downloads.
+- Cambridge University Press, ResearchGate, OSF, Zenodo, and Figshare – where the work has collectively reached over 10,000 views and 4,500 downloads.

 - EverybodyWiki, Grafiati, and R Discovery – extending visibility to wider interdisciplinary audiences.